Operation Car Wash: Mexico

-In Mexico, the former director of the state-owned oil company Pemex, a close ally of President Peña Nieto, is suspected of receiving US$10 million in bribes from Odebrecht.
+In Mexico, the former director of the state-owned oil company Pemex, a close ally of President Enrique Peña Nieto, is suspected of receiving US$10 million in bribes from Odebrecht.

 Panama

 Ramón Fonseca Mora, president of Panama's Panameñista Party, was dismissed in March 2016 due to his involvement in the scandal.
-The Panama Papers resulted from a hack of his lawfirm's computer systems.
+The Panama Papers resulted from a hack of his law firm's computer systems.

 Fonseca and his business partner Jürgen Mossack were arrested and jailed in February 2017.
 They were released in April 2017 after a judge ruled they had cooperated with the investigation and ordered them each to pay $500,000 in bail.

 Peru

 During the Peruvian presidential election in February 2016, a report by the Brazilian Federal Police implicated President Ollanta Humala in bribery by Odebrecht for public works contracts.
 President Humala denied the charge and has avoided questions from the media on this matter.
 In July 2017, Humala and his wife were arrested and held in pre-trial detention following investigations into his involvement in the Odebrecht scandal.
 Investigations revealed that Brazilian president Lula da Silva pressured Odebrecht to pay millions of dollars toward Humala's presidential campaign.

 In December 2017 Peru's President Pedro Pablo Kuczynski appeared before Congress to defend himself against impeachment over allegations of covering up illegal payments of $782,000 from Odebrecht to Kuczynski's company Westfield Group Capital Ltd. Keiko Fujimori, who had lost the 2016 presidential elections to Kuczynski by a margin of fewer than 50,000 votes, was championing impeachment; her party had already forced out five government ministers.
-Fujimori herself was later implicated in the Odebrecht scandal over alleged campaign contributions and on 31 October 2018 a judge sent her to 36 months of pretrial detention.
-Kuczynski resigned the Presidency on 21 March 2018 and was sent to pretrial detention on 10 April 2019.
+Fujimori herself was later implicated in the Odebrecht scandal over alleged campaign contributions and on 31 October 2018, a judge sent her to 36 months of pretrial detention.
+Kuczynski resigned from the Presidency on 21 March 2018 and was sent to pretrial detention on 10 April 2019.

-On 17 April 2019, Alan García, a former President of Peru who was also implicated in the scandal, died by suicide from shooting himself in the head while police attempted to arrest him.
+On 17 April 2019, Alan García, a former President of Peru who was also implicated in the scandal, died by suicide after shooting himself in the head while police attempted to arrest him.

 Former president Alejandro Toledo (2001–2006) was also implicated in the bribery scandal, and was arrested in Redwood City, California in July 2019 for allegedly taking bribes in connection with a highway construction contract.